Metro Trains Melbourne: Classification and configuration

 An exception to the above classifications was the trial double-deck train, which used T to indicate a trailer carriage with a driving compartment, and M to indicate a motorised carriage without a driving compartment.

 Currently, all trains except for the HCMT stock are assembled into a symmetrical M-T-M arrangement.
 Trains comprise either one or two such units.
 All peak period services and some off-peak services comprise two units.
 The Hitachi trains, retired in 2014, operated in fixed two-unit sets.

 Services and lines

 Melbourne uses "clock-face" timetables in off-peak periods, but generally not in peak periods, due to operating near to the capacity of the infrastructure and having to accommodate single-line sections, flat junctions, and regional diesel-hauled trains.
 Even in off-peak periods, however, frequencies vary according to time of day and day of week, and by line.
 In some places, services on two lines combine to provide more frequent services on common sections of tracks.
 Saturday and Sunday services are identical during the day, but differ during the evening on some lines.
 Sunday morning services however start later than on Saturdays, and run less frequently until around 10am.

-Metro Trains Melbourne operates several passenger rail lines and one special events railway line, with travel patterns grouped as follows.
+Metro Trains Melbourne operates several passenger rail lines and one special events railway line, under five operating groups as follows.